 A joined Watsi on October 12th, 2015.
-Two years ago, A became the 1551st member to automatically support a new Watsi patient every month.
-Since then, 1,810 more people have become monthly donors!
-A's most recent donation supported Sim, a woman from Cambodia, to fund a knee replacement.
+Three years ago, A became the 1551st member to automatically support a new Watsi patient every month.
+Since then, 3,616 more people have become monthly donors!
+A's most recent donation supported Smaha, a girl from Haiti, to fund prep for cardiac surgery.

 A has funded healthcare for 440 patients in 13 countries.